NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 custom `aud` claim can be fetched by appending `audience={desired aud}` query string to the `ACTIONS_ID_TOKEN_REQUEST_URL` or by using the `@actions/core` JavaScript library.

-This latter GitHub Actions OIDC token will be send to the `ApiKeyService/1.0.0` resource.
+This latter GitHub Actions OIDC token will be send to the `ApiKeyService/1.0.0` resource, found via the `source` parameter provided to the action.
+The `source` parameter must point to a V3 service index (JSON document).
+The service index and the `ApiKeyService/1.0.0` resource URL must both be HTTPS.

 The `NuGet/login` GitHub Action can use the NuGet.Protocol .NET package to determine the URL for the "create API key" endpoint, via the `ApiKeyService/1.0.0` resource in the V3 service index.
 For cross-platform reason, the GitHub Action